SemEval/SemEval2023/schedule.md

   - Sebis at SemEval-2023 Task 7: A Joint System for Natural Language Inference and Evidence Retrieval from Clinical Trial Reports
   - SzegedAI at SemEval-2023 Task 1: Applying Quasi-Symbolic Representations in Visual Word Sense Disambiguation
   - UAlberta at SemEval-2023 Task 1: Context Augmentation and Translation for Multilingual Visual Word Sense Disambiguation
-  - MilaNLP at SemEval-2023 Task 10: Ensembling Domain-Adapted and Regularized Pretrained Language Models for Robust Sexism Detection
   - TeamEC at SemEval-2023 Task 4: Transformers vs. Low-Resource Dictionaries, Expert Dictionary vs. Learned Dictionary
   - azaad@BND at SemEval-2023 Task 2: How to Go from a Simple Transformer Model to a Better Model to Get Better Results in Natural Language Processing
 </details>